 So this process is outlined as what it should optimally be.
 To help empower your system so that y’all can selves-advocate.

-This information, along with a special note for therapists, below, is also provided for therapists to check themselves and potentially realize when they are doing something wrong or unethical.
+This information, along with a special note for therapists, below, is also provided for therapists to check themselves and potentially realize when they are doing something that goes against the guidelines or is wrong or unethical.

-There's a lot of overlap in the process of recovery for DID systems up until phase 3 where the decision of whether to merge or to work on life skills as a team comes into play — so resources for DID systems up until that phase are identical.
+There's no discernible difference in the process of recovery for DID systems up until phase 3 where the decision of whether to merge or to work on life skills as a team comes into play — so resources and treatment for DID systems up until that phase are identical.
 We have taken the liberty to provide links for further information or selves-help resources for many of the steps and processes mentioned below.

 Final Fusion Overview

 Final fusion is a LONG process.
 It doesn't sneak up on you, it doesn't happen without work.

 If a therapist is rushing someone to what they SAY is fusion, they're lying or horrifically mistaken, and potentially causing irreparable harm to the system, and it should never be therapist-led, only client-led.